Wandalen/wTools/module/core/cli_fmt/docs/api/002_help_api.md

 **`CliHelpTemplate::new(style, data)`** — constructs a template from style and data.
 Both parameters are consumed.

 **`CliHelpTemplate::render`** — renders the complete help text in this order:
-1. ANSI codes are active only when `style.tty_detect = true` and stdout IS a TTY; otherwise all color fields are treated as empty strings.
+1. ANSI codes are active only when `style.tty_detect = true` and stdout IS a TTY; otherwise every color-role field renders its span as plain text with no escape codes.
 2. Emits header: when `data.usage_lines` is non-empty, emits each line as `"  {line}"`; otherwise emits `"{bold}Usage:{rst} {binary} <command>"`.
 In both cases follows with: blank line, tagline text, blank line, `"{bold}Commands:{rst}"`.
 3. If `data.arguments` is non-empty: emits `"{bold}Arguments:{rst}"` section; entries padded to the maximum argument name length across all argument entries.
 4. Emits each command group from `data.groups` with entries padded to `cmd_name_width`.